Mytner/Mesh-Writer-Support/docs/usage.rst

 .. note::
    SVG import only works in View3D, not in Geometry Nodes.

-**All SVG files are scaled by 10 by default for better visual clarity.
+**All SVG files are scaled by a value of 10 by default for better visual clarity.
 Ensure to check on it in case you feel to change it.**

 Working with Text Objects